danvk/danvk.github.io/_posts/2015-01-09-extracting-text-from-an-image-using-ocropus.md

 > future release, and, of course, you are welcome to contribute new, trained
 > models.

-We'll fix this in the next post by training our own model.
+We'll fix this in the [next post][trainpost] by training our own model.

 The command to make predictions is: